popeindustries/pwa-workshop/README.md

 # PWA-mazing!

-A 12-step program for transforming an unreliable and slow web site into a totally amazing *Progressive Web App*!
+A 12-step program for transforming an unreliable and slow web site into a totally amazing *Progressive Web App!*

 ## Getting started